 Show: Once again, you pick one dog.
 This time, you win if that dog takes first, second or third place.

 The remaining wagers are slightly more complex, but they aren’t terribly complicated.
-Just give it some time and you’ll be a master of all these wagers.
+Just give it some time, and you’ll be a master of all these wagers.

 Across the Board: This is a type of combination bet in which you pick one greyhound and put a win, place and show bet on him all at the same time.
 If your pick takes first, you win all three bets.
 If your pick takes second, you win the place and show bets.
 If your dog takes third, you win the show bet.

 Exacta: In this bet, you pick two greyhounds to finish 1st and 2nd place.
-You must also specific the order in which they finish.
+You must also specify the order in which they finish.
 You only win your wager if your dogs finish in that exact order.

-Trifecta: This one is similar to the exacta except you pick three greyhounds to finish in first, second and third place.
+Trifecta: This one is similar to the exacta, except you pick three greyhounds to finish in first, second, and third place.
 You only win this wager if your picks finish in that exact order.

 Superfecta: This one takes it one spot further by adding a fourth dog to the mix.
-This means you must pick 4 dogs to finish in first, second, third and fourth place.
+This means you must pick 4 dogs to finish in first, second, third, and fourth place.
 Your wager only wins if the dogs finish in that exact order.

 Quinella: In this wager, you pick two greyhounds to finish in 1st and 2nd place.
 The difference between this one and the exacta is that your dogs can finish in any order.
 As long as your picks take first and second, you win the bet.

-Boxing Your Bets: You can box certain bets in order to increase your chances of winning.
+Boxing Your Bets: You can box certain bets to increase your chances of winning.
 For example, it is common for people to box trifectas.
 If you had three dogs in mind for a trifecta but were not sure which order they would finish in, you could “box” the bet.
-You would tell the betting site that you want a $1.00 trifecta box for dogs A, B and C.
+You would tell the betting site that you want a $1.00 trifecta box for dogs A, B, and C.

-The site would then place a bunch of trifectas for you covering every possibility.
+The site would then place a bunch of trifectas for you, covering every possibility.
 In this case, it would cost you $6 because there are six different ways in which those dogs can finish in the top 3 places.
-You could even box four, five or six dogs.
+You could even box four, five, or six dogs.
 Just remember that the costs go up quickly when you add more dogs because there are many more combinations with multiple dogs.

-Keying Your Bets: Same basic idea as boxing your bets except with in this one, you pick one dog as your “key” dog.
+Keying Your Bets: Same basic idea as boxing your bets, except within this one, you pick one dog as your “key” dog.
 Your key dog must win the race, but the remaining dogs may finish in any order.

-For example, you could key a trifecta by telling the betting site that you want to play a $1 trifecta key of dog A over B and C. Your “key” dog in this case would be Dog A. He must win the race, but dogs B and C can take 2nd and 3rd place in any order.
+For example, you could key a trifecta by telling the betting site that you want to play a $1 trifecta key of dog A over B and C. Your “key” dog, in this case, would be Dog A. He must win the race, but dogs B and C can take 2nd and 3rd place in any order.